iamb4uc/iamb4uc.xyz/content/anime.md

 5. ***Dororo***:
 If you like non-stop action with a very unique story.
 Dororo is for you, it has so much action yet it maintains a decent story without being too over the top.

+5. ***Samurai Champloo***:
+One of the best og action series and a masterpiece of a story, will definitely recommend to both normal people and cringy degenerate weeb that only know about shonen and isekai shit.